dom3d/LearningProtoactorNetOnOSX/README.md

 ## Grain (Virtual Actor)
 Grains are an additional convienience layer that does a lot of things under the automatically.
 It requires to use ProtoActor Cluster.

+- automatic creation in ProtoActor nodes that called the Grain's factory
 - automatic activation
-- automatic placement (based on Props Kind)
 - typed RPCs

 Grains are created via a custom Protobuf extension provided by ProtoActor.
 This extenion does all the "glueing" via code generation.
 Grains allow to define a "typed" request & response experience via Probotuf RPCs.

 Virtual actor means, you don't know exactly where in the cluster the ActorGrain is and if it's was actually spawned or not.
 When you request a reference (PID) to an actor, it may get spawned as consequence in case there was no instance alive.
 The cluster is partitioned by Prop type / aka kind.

-Grains register themselves as Kind in the Remote layer.
+Grains register themselves as Kind in the Remote layer when the corresponding factory is called.

 The RPC layer send the method name as string, increase the message size and amount of generated garbage.